mitchaplin/soft-rain/README.md

 ## This project was created using create-react-app-typescript

-## Main Technologies used in this project are:
+### Main Technologies used in this project are:

 - React
 - Typescript
 - React Context
-- React Query,
+- React Query
 - Firebase Realtime DB
 - Firebase Auth
 - React Charts
-- Mantine UI,
+- Mantine UI
 - React Tabler Icons
 - Openweatherapi